ageev/SmartHome/adguard/README.md

 Pros of Adguard
 - fast search
 - nice GUI
-- supports all the fancy stuff: DoH, DoT...
+- supports all the fancy stuff: DoH, DoT, QUIC (certificate is required)

 Pros of Pi-hole:
 - opensource & community driven